Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Diffusive normal metal/Superconductor junction

-In this subsection, the spin-singlet $d_{xy}$-wave superconductor case is presented.
-Firstly, the momentum resolved LDOS [Figs.~\ref{fig:ARLDOS_d_xy}(a)--(d)] is discussed.
-There is flat-band ZESABS, independent of the amplitude of $\lambda$, as it is known that the ZESABS generated from an even-parity pair potential is robust against the RSOC \cite{Kobayashi2014,Kobayashi2015}.
-It can be seen at $\lambda/\Delta_0=50$, that the Fermi surface splits into two, as indicated by the arrows in Fig.~\ref{fig:ARLDOS_d_xy}(d), and a flat-band ZESABS exists as well.\ At $\lambda=0$, the LDOS at the surface of the $d_{xy}$-superconductor has a ZEP \cite{MS95} [Fig.~\ref{fig:ARLDOS_d_xy}(e)] similar to the $p_x(i)$-wave case ($i=x,y.z$).
-In the DN region, the LDOS is nearly constant as a function of $E$ and $x$ [Fig.~\ref{fig:ARLDOS_d_xy}(i)].
-It is known from the theory of proximity effects, that the LDOS is reduced to that in the normal state and the proximity effect is absent\cite{Proximityd,Proximityd2}; thus, there is no anomalous proximity effect.
-The slight energy dependence is due to the finite size effect.
-A similar behavior also appears for $\lambda/\Delta_{0}=0.1$ and $\lambda/\Delta_{0}=1$.
-However, for large RSOC values ($\lambda/\Delta_0=50$), the LDOS has a ZEP in the DN region [Fig.~\ref{fig:ARLDOS_d_xy}(l)], as the OTE $s$-wave pair amplitude becomes sufficiently large, as shown in Fig.~\ref{fig:pair_dxy}.
+For the spin-singlet $d_{xy}$-wave superconductor without the RSOC, the LDOS in the DN is nearly constant as a function of $E$ and $j_x$ [Fig.~\ref{fig:LDOS_DN_dxy} (a)].
+It is known from the quasiclassical theory of proximity effect in unconventional superconductor, that the LDOS is reduced to that in the normal state due to the absence of the proximity effect in the DN~\cite{Proximityd,Proximityd2}.
+The slight energy dependence is due to the finite size effect in the numerical calculation of the lattice model.
+A similar behavior also appears for $\lambda/\Delta_{0}=1$ [Fig.~\ref{fig:LDOS_DN_dxy} (b)].
+However, for a large RSOC values ($\lambda/\Delta_0=5$ and $10$), the LDOS has a ZEP in the DN region [Figs.~\ref{fig:LDOS_DN_dxy} (c) and (d)].
+In Fig.~\ref{fig:ZEP_near0_junction}, we show the LDOS at the center of the DN ($j_x=-25$) and for $\lambda/\Delta_0\gtrsim2$, the ZEP appears.
+Therefore, it may be possible to detect the anomalous proximity effect for the spin-singlet $d$-wave superconductor if the amplitude of the RSOC becomes larger than that of the pair potential.
+System size and the number of samples dependence of the LDOS are discussed in the Appendix~\ref{sec:App_size}.

+At $\lambda=0$, the odd-frequency spin-triplet $s$-wave pair amplitude $\bar{P}^{\mathrm{DN,triplet}}_{S_z}(\omega_n)$ is zero due to the spin-rotational symmetry [Figs.~\ref{fig:omega_pair_amp_DN_dxy}~(a)].
+The amplitude of $\bar{P}^{\mathrm{DN,triplet}}_{S_z}(\omega_n)$ increases as the increase of $\lambda$ as shown in Figs.~\ref{fig:omega_pair_amp_DN_dxy}~(b) to (d).
+Here, non-zero value of the odd-frequency spin-triplet $s$-wave pair amplitude in the DN means that it is robust against the impurity scattering in the DN [spatial dependence is shown in Fig.~\ref{fig:DN_SC_onsite} in the Appendix~\ref{sec:App_spatial_dep_odd}.].
+Qualitative behavior of the odd-frequency spin-triplet $s$-wave pair amplitude in the DN as a function of the RSOC [Figs.~\ref{fig:omega_pair_amp_DN_dxy}~(a) to (d)] is the same as that for the semi-infinite SC system at the surface i.e., it increases as the increase of the RSOC [see also Figs.~\ref{fig:pair_ky}~(e) to (h) in the Appendix~\ref{sec:App_odd_pair}].
+The odd-frequency spin-triplet $s$-wave pair amplitude also satisfies $\bar{P}^\mathrm{DN,triplet}_{S_z=1}(\omega_n)+\bar{P}^\mathrm{DN,triplet}_{S_z=-1}(\omega_n)=0$ within numerical accuracy.
+The odd-frequency spin-singlet $p_y$-wave pair amplitude rapidly decays in the DN since it is fragile against impurity scattering [Appendix~\ref{sec:App_spatial_dep_odd}].